U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Exploration and production

 Azerbaijan's main producing field, the ACG field, covers 167 square miles and is located 62 miles east of Baku in the Caspian Sea.
-Peak production was expected to reach 1 million bbl/d, but production at this field so far failed to reach this target.
+Operators expected peak production to reach 1 million bbl/d, but production at this field so far failed to reach this target.
 Production problems have affected ACG output in the past couple years, with unexpected production declines occurring because of technical problems.
-A new development, the Chirag Oil Project (COP), plans to increase oil production and recovery from the ACG field through a new offshore facility.
-COP is expected to be commissioned in late 2013, according to BP, with peak production capacity reaching 360,000 bbl/d.

-In addition to the ACG output, the BP-operated Shah Deniz field produces a small but stable volume of approximately 40,000 bbl/d of condensate, and SOCAR produces some condensate from the shallow-water Guneshli field.
+In addition to the ACG output, the BP-operated Shah Deniz field produces a small but stable volume of 50,000 bbl/d of condensate, and SOCAR produces some condensate from the shallow-water Guneshli field.

-Azerbaijan produces three grades of crude oil, the SOCAR-produced barrels, Azeri BTC, and Azeri Light.
+Azerbaijan produces three grades of crude oil—the SOCAR-produced barrels, Azeri BTC, and Azeri Light.
 The SOCAR-produced crude oil is mainly refined domestically, with only a small fraction available for exports as domestic demand has grown.
 However, the small volumes of this crude oil that are slated for exports are shipped via the northern export pipeline to Russia's Black Sea port of Novorossiysk.
-Due to its poor quality, the SOCAR-produced crude oil is blended in Russia and marketed as Urals blend because of its poor quality.
+The SOCAR-produced crude oil is blended in Russia and marketed as Urals blend because of its poor quality.

-Azeri Light is only from the BP-operated ACG field, and it is a medium-light, sweet crude oil (35° API gravity, 0.14 percent sulfur), very similar in quality to Nigeria's Bonny Light.
+Azeri Light comes from the BP-operated ACG field.
+It is a medium-light, sweet crude oil (35° API gravity, 0.14% sulfur), very similar in quality to Nigeria's Bonny Light.
 Most Azeri Light volumes are shipped via the Western Route Export Pipeline, which runs between Sangachal oil terminal and Supsa.
-In addition, volumes of Azeri Light are transported from Sangachal to the Black Sea port of Batumi by rail.
+In addition, volumes of Azeri Light are transported by rail from Sangachal to the Black Sea port of Batumi.

-Azerbaijan exported an estimated 850,000 bbl/d of liquid fuels in 2012, falling by about 7 percent compared with 2011.
-Azerbaijan's exports peaked in 2010 when they averaged approximately 967,000 bbl/d, but concurrent with its production declines, exports have fallen every year since then.
+Azerbaijan exported an estimated 738,000 bbl/d of crude oil in 2013, according the Azerbaijan's State Statistical Committee.
+Azerbaijan's crude oil exports peaked in 2010 when they averaged about 908,000 bbl/d, but exports have fallen every year since then as production declined.

-Although mainly a crude oil and condensate exporter, according to Eastern Bloc Energy, Azerbaijan exports small volumes of refined petroleum products to its neighbors, including diesel, gasoline, and jet fuel, with the majority of the refined product exports destined for Russia and Georgia.
+Azerbaijan is mainly a crude oil and condensate exporter, although the country exports small volumes of refined petroleum products to its neighbors, including diesel, gasoline, and jet fuel.
+The majority of the refined product exports go to Russia and Georgia, according to Eastern Bloc Energy.

-Although Azerbaijan has three export pipelines, most (about 80 percent) of its oil is exported via the BTC, with small amounts shipped by truck and railway.
+Azerbaijan has three export pipelines, and most (about 80%) of its oil is exported via the BTC, with small amounts shipped by truck and rail.
 The country's oil industry was transformed with the construction of the BTC, which began operations in 2006.
-BTC allowed for exports of lighter and sweeter crude that Russia's Urals blend from the region, but it also provided transportation capacity out of the Caspian that was not reliant on the congested Turkish straits or Russia's territory.
+BTC allowed for exports of lighter and sweeter crude than Russia's Urals blend from the region, but it also provided transportation capacity out of the Caspian that did not rely on using the congested Turkish straits or crossing Russian territory.

 Most of the Azeri Light volumes are transported via the Baku-Supsa pipeline (or Western Route Export Pipeline), which has an estimated capacity of 145,000 bbl/d and runs approximately 520 miles from Baku to Supsa, Georgia on the Black Sea.
 From there, the crude is shipped via tankers through the Turkish straits to European markets.
 AIOC owns and operates the pipeline on behalf of SOCAR.
 The pipeline has been operating since 1999.

-Azerbaijan has a crude oil refining capacity of 399,000 bbl/d as of January 2013, according to the OGJ.
+Azerbaijan had a crude oil refining capacity of 399,000 bbl/d as of January 2014, according to the OGJ.
 Azerbaijan's crude oil is refined domestically at two refineries: the Baku refinery, with a capacity of 239,000 bbl/d, and the New Baku refinery, with a capacity of 160,000 bbl/d.

 With the startup of the Shah Deniz natural gas and condensate field in late 2006, Azerbaijan became a natural gas net exporter.

-According to the OGJ, Azerbaijan's proven natural gas reserves were roughly 35 trillion cubic feet (Tcf) as of January 2013.
+According to the OGJ, Azerbaijan's proven natural gas reserves were roughly 35 trillion cubic feet (Tcf) as of January 2014.
 The vast majority of these reserves are associated with the Shah Deniz field.
-Recent discoveries of the Absheron and Umid formations, a further 15 Tcf of resources are estimated in place.
+Discoveries of the Absheron and Umid formations between 2010-11 added a further 15 Tcf of resources estimated in place.
 These discoveries are not yet considered reserves because it is not clear how much of this natural gas is technically feasible to extract.

 Although historically an oil producer, Azerbaijan's importance as a gas producer and exporter is growing.
 Most of the natural gas production comes from the Shah Deniz field, although some volumes of natural gas are produced alongside oil in the ACG field.

 In 2012, Azerbaijan produced 607 billion cubic feet (Bcf) of dry natural gas and consumed 379 Bcf.
 Preliminary 2013 estimates from the State Statistical Committee show slight increases in both consumption and production.
 Natural gas plays a central role domestically, and it likely will gain importance in the future, particularly in the electric power sector where it now accounts for over 80% of the country's power generation.
-Azerbaijan likely will see an increase in domestic consumption of natural gas as it continues to replace Soviet-era oil-fired power plants with new combined cycle natural gas turbines.
+Azerbaijan likely will see an increase in domestic consumption of natural gas as it continues to replace Soviet-era oil-fired power plants with new combined-cycle natural gas turbines.

 Azerigaz, a SOCAR subsidiary, is responsible for natural gas processing, transport, distribution, and storage, mainly in the domestic market.
 Azneft, another SOCAR subsidiary, is responsible for exploration, development, and production from the older onshore and offshore natural gas fields owned directly by SOCAR.

 AIOC is the largest foreign joint venture in association with SOCAR.
 It is involved in the development of the ACG oil and gas fields and the Shah Deniz gas field.
-Statoil and BP operate the Shah Deniz gas field, and they are the largest shareholders in the Shah Deniz consortium, each holding 25.5 percent.
-Other shareholders include Total, LUKoil, SOCAR, Naftiran Intertrade Company (NICO), each at 10 percent, while Turkiye Petrolery A.O.
-(TPAO) holds 9 percent.
+BP operates the Shah Deniz gas field and is the largest shareholder in the Shah Deniz consortium with a 35.8% share.

 Exploration and production